RedisGears/RedisGears/docs/intro.md

 ## Code Upgrades

-The above example (maintaintime max age) has one issue, getting the age value and reseting it is not atomic.
+The above example (maintaining max age) has one issue, getting the age value and reseting it is not atomic.
 We might end up with wrong maximus age.
 RedisGears has 2 ways to achieve atomicity:

 1. Using [atomic block](runtime.md#atomic)
 2. Using sync [execution mode](functions.md#register)